-Despite his doubts and wanting more answers, Enoch said he was in the middle of texting the employee to be safe when he received a follow message that included a picture of a car in the middle of the highway, on fire, with a deer on the side of the road.
+Despite his doubts and wanting more answers, Enoch was in the middle of texting the employee to be safe when he received a follow-up message that included a picture of a car in the middle of the highway, on fire, with a deer on the side of the road.

 Shawn Breyer, owner of Sell My House Fast Atlanta, said he had an employee take off for their dog's birthday because they had to get the party ready.

 "As weird as the idea was, they brought in pictures from the party," Breyer said.
 "They had invited all of their friends and dogs over to the house and actually threw a party."